 20.1.
 Competitors shall compete in the order prescribed by the officials of the Society conducting the competition, except for dancing competitors in New Zealand, North or South Island Championships and Reels.
-Dancing competitors in North or South Island Championships and Reels, excluding New Zealand Championship events, shall draw prior to the event at a time stated by the officials of the Society conducting the competition.
-The draw is to be made by the competitor in person and the number drawn will determine the order of competition for that event.
+Draws for North or South Island Championships and Reels, excluding New Zealand Championship events, may be drawn using two different methods.
+The competitor shall draw prior to the event at a time stated by the officials of the Society conducting the competition.
+The draw is to be made by the competitor in person and the number drawn will determine the order of competition that for event Alternatively, the Society conducting the competition may predraw the order of competing and advise competitors of the order, prior to the commencement of the event.
+This must be advertised in the schedule.